KnowageLabs/Knowage-Documentation/functionalities-guide/multidimensional-analysis/index.rst

 3. Select a function and enter a calculated member/set name and click on “Ok”.
 A dialog for arguments defintion will show up, as shown in the following figure.
 This is made up of the following elements:

-- (a) selected function name,
+-  selected function name (a),
-- (b) function description,
+-  function description (b),
-- (c) text input fields for argument expression,
+-  text input fields for argument expression (c),
-- (d) expected MDX expression return type,
+-  expected MDX expression return type (d),
-- (e) argument’s MDX expression description,
+-  argument’s MDX expression description (e),
-- (f) open saved button,
+-  open saved button (f),
-- (g) select from table button,
+-  select from table button (g),
-- (h) ok and cancel buttons.
+-  ok and cancel buttons (h).

 .. _argumentdefdialog:
 .. figure:: media/image189.png